zambal/eml/README.md

 "<h1>Atoms are converted to parameters.</h1>"
 ```
 When creating eml, atoms are automatically converted to parameters.
-Whenever you render eml with the `render_params: true` option, parameters
+When you render eml with the `render_params: true` option, parameters
-are converted in to a string representation.
+are converted into a string representation.
 If Eml parses back html that
-contains these strings, it will automatically convert those in to parameters.
+contains these strings, it will automatically convert those into parameters.
-To bind data to parameters in eml, you can either compile eml data to a template
+To bind data to parameters in Eml, you can either compile eml data to a template
 and use its various binding options, or you can directly bind data to parameters
 by providing bindings to `Eml.render`.
 If there are still unbound parameters left,
-`Eml.render` will return a error.
-The output of templates on Elixir's shell provide
+`Eml.render` will return an error.
+The output of templates on Elixir's shell provides
-s some information about their state.
+some information about their state.
 The returned template in the 4th example
 tells that it has four unbound parameters.
 The returned template in the second last
 example tells that whatever parameters it has, they are all bound and the template
 is ready to render.
 Parameters with the same name can occur multiple times in a